Need help finding the right way to describe something that's important to you?

 "Frank can explain the complex.
 He gets it."

-I've often been told that I have a talent for explaining complex and technical concepts in ways that make them easier to understand.
-When I write user documentation, I strive above all for clarity in the writing, and consistency in the style.
+I've often been told that I have a talent for making complex concepts easy to understand.
+When I write technical instructions and user documentation, I strive above all for clarity in the writing, and consistency in the style.

-I also believe that marketing language and sales pitches have no place in technical documents, as their purpose is to explain and to help, not to convince.
-Presumably, once the customer is reading the documentation, that job has already been done, and additional pitching could risk annoying (or at least confusing) the reader.
+I also believe that marketing language and sales pitches have no place in technical documents, whose purpose is to explain and to help, not to convince.
+Presumably, by the time the customer is reading the documentation, the sales job has already been done, and additional pitching could risk annoying (or at least confusing) the reader.